DarklightGames/bdk_addon/README.md

 ![bdk-logo-02](https://github.com/DarklightGames/bdk_addon/assets/5035660/c7d1d277-2c85-4e6f-8e9b-2afb0a658235)

 The Blender addon for the BDK (Blender Development Kit) project.

-The BDK allows users to use a custom build of Blender as a game level authoring tool for games derived from the Unreal 2 engine.

-This project is currently in active development towards a first beta release.
-If you want to partake in the beta, contact `colin.basnett` on Discord.
+The project is currently in a usable state for both Linux and Windows, although some features are not completed.

+# Motivation
+The primary motivation behind the BDK is to provide level artists a stable, feature-rich alternative to the Unreal SDK for creating maps for Darkest Hour: Europe '44-'45.
+There were two overarching reasons for doing so:

+* The Unreal SDK is woefully unstable, having fallen victim to the deficiencies in it's initial construction and software rot that made the program almost unusable as a creative tool on modern machines.
+* A complete lack of higher-order procedural tools meant that every aspect of a level must be painstaking and laboriously hand-crafted (i.e., instead of defining a road as a spline, roads need to be hand-painted and hand-sculpted).

 # Features
 * Powerful procedural terrain sculpting and painting functionality.
+* Create and build level geometry with BSP brushes directly in Blender.
 * Unreal Materials recreated with Blender's material node system (e.g., `Combiners`, `TexOscillators` etc.)
-* Create, texture, and build level geometry with BSP brushes directly in Blender.
 * All game/mod assets exported to easy-to-use asset libraries, allowing for drag & drop placement of static meshes.
 * Copy & paste Unreal objects (static meshes, terrain etc.) between the Blender (BDK) and the Unreal 2 SDK using T3D serialization.

-* Even more to come!
+# In Development
+* BSP Texturing
+* Projectors

 # Related Projects
 * [bdk-blender](https://projects.blender.org/cmbasnett/bdk-blender) - Custom fork of Blender that adds native functionality necessary for the functioning of the BDK.